What’s the Difference Between a Boy & Girl Golden Retriever?

 The second difference is physical maturity.
-Males do physically mature faster than females mainly in the area of bladder control.
-Part of our Puppy Training Institute is potty training and crate training.
-We spend over half of our training time working on these 2 crucial areas.
-One thing we have found out is that males can hold their bladders for longer than females.
-They are quicker to potty train, spot train and crate train as a result.
-Females definitely do better in obedience training but in potty training and crate training the boys typically do better simply because they can hold their restroom longer.
+Males physically mature faster than females, especially regarding bladder control.
+Part of our Puppy Training Institute focuses on potty training and crate training.
+We have found that males can hold their bladders longer than females, making them quicker to potty train and crate train.
+Females excel in obedience training, but when it comes to potty training and crate training, males usually perform better due to their ability to hold their restroom needs longer.

 The third difference is size.
 Males are typically 10-20 lbs heavier than females.
 An average female weighs 60-65 lbs, while an average male weighs 75-80 lbs.
 A small female can be as light as 45 lbs, and the largest females rarely exceed 70 lbs (not overweight).
 A small male usually weighs around 60 lbs, with larger males reaching up to 85 lbs.

 Males also tend to have a blockier head, thicker coat, and especially a thicker “mane.”
 Most show dogs are males because they have a more appealing appearance and shed about half as much as breeding females.
 Breeding females shed their coats after a heat cycle, so they do not look good for half of the year.
 If you spay your female, she should shed as much as a male dog.